Module III: Applications of Timbre and Timbral Analysis

 Describe each of the pieces below, including exceptional moments or moments that grab your attention.
 Be sure to include the hyperlink you use to access it and a time stamp when relevant.
 You can search for additional information online to supplement your observations.

-Boulanger, Elle était descendue au bas de la prairie Clairières dans le ciel
+Lili Boulanger - Elle était descendue au bas de la prairie from Clairières dans le ciel

 Choose 2 pieces and discuss the following: